bozdaglab/NRPreTo/README.md

   #for example if user wants to perform hyper-parameters tune but not feature selection, execute following line of code
   python3 main.py --feature_selection = 0 --hyperparameter_tune = 1
 ```
+## How to genrate descriptors using iFeature package

+Feature generation was done using the standalone version of iFeature package as per the instructions described in the github repository at https://github.com/Superzchen/iFeature. iFeature is an open source Python-based toolkit for generating a multitude of descriptors for protein and peptide sequences.
+For this study we calculated 13,494 descriptors which belong to seven descriptor groups shown in table 6.
+We downloaded iFeature package provided in their github repository locally and followed the instructions to calculate the above mentioned seven descriptor group individually which were concatenated later leading to 13,494 descriptors.

 ## Data Folder

 We have provided subsets of following dataset for user to test NRPreTo.